 The ruling, on 11 April, was made on the deadline set by the US trade representative on whether to veto a United States International Trade Commission (USITC) ruling.

-The US’s president Joe Biden had until Sunday night to overrule the Trade Commission's ruling.
+The US’s president Joe Biden had until that night to overrule the Trade Commission’s ruling.
 Politicians from Georgia had been pushing to reverse the USITC decision.

 Biden said in a statement released by the White House: “This settlement agreement is a win for American workers and the American auto industry.